-Answer- Validation is a process of establishing documentary evidence demonstrating that a process, procedures or activity carried out in the testing and then production maintains the desired level of compliance at all stages.
+Answer- Validation is a process of establishing documentary evidence demonstrating that a process, procedure or activity carried out in the testing and then production maintains the desired level of compliance at all stages.

-A process validation is defined as the collection and evaluation of data from process design stage throughout the production, that establishes the scientific evidences that a process is capable to produce consistently delivering the quality products.
+Process validation is defined as the collection and evaluation of data from the process design stage throughout the production, that establishes the scientific evidence that a process is capable to produce consistently delivering quality products.

 Question 28- What are the types of Validation?